 NASA has faced many challenges in recent years.
 During the early 1990s, high profile problems (a 5-month delay in shuttle launches because of hydrogen leaks, the Hubble Space Telescope originally not performing as planned, and the loss of the Mars Observer spacecraft) created a perception that the agency was not managing programs adequately.
-During the mid-1990s, NASA repaired its image, and even though in 1999 NASA began encountering problems similar to those in the early 1990s, as well as delays in the space station program and significant problems with developing new launch vehicles, it has escaped the intense unfavorable media scrutiny of earlier years although Congress has focused on some of the problems.
-In particular, the loss of the two Mars missions discussed earlier have been sparked congressional interested, as well as internal NASA studies.
+During the mid-1990s, NASA repaired its image, and even though in 1999 NASA began encountering problems similar to those in the early 1990s, as well as delays in the space station program and significant problems with developing new launch vehicles, it escaped the intense unfavorable media scrutiny of earlier years although Congress focused on some of the problems.
+In particular, the loss of the two Mars missions, MCO and MPL, discussed earlier sparked congressional interest as well as internal NASA studies.